MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/run-from-driver-store.md

 ---
 title: Run From Driver Store
-description: This page describes how to make use of 'run from driver store' concepts in a driver package. ms.date: 11/10/2021
+description: This page describes how to make use of 'run from driver store' concepts in a driver package. ms.date: 05/12/2022
 ---

 # Run From Driver Store

-An INF that is using 'run from [Driver Store](../install/driver-store.md)' means that the INF uses [**DIRID 13**](../install/using-dirids.md) to specify the location for driver package files on install.
+An INF that is using 'run from [Driver Store](../install/driver-store.md)' means that the INF uses [**DIRID 13**](../install/using-dirids.md) to specify the location for [driver package](../install/driver-packages.md) files on install.

 For a 'run from Driver Store' file payloaded by an INF, the *subdir* listed in the [**SourceDisksFiles**](../install/inf-sourcedisksfiles-section.md) entry for the file in the INF **must** match the subdir listed in the [**DestinationDirs**](../install/inf-destinationdirs-section.md) entry for the file in the INF.

 Additionally, a [**CopyFiles**](../install/inf-copyfiles-directive.md) directive cannot be used to rename a file that is run from Driver Store.
 These restrictions are required so that the installation of an INF on a device does not result in the creation of new files in the Driver Store directory.

 Since [**SourceDisksFiles**](../install/inf-sourcedisksfiles-section.md) entries cannot have multiple entries with the same filename and CopyFiles cannot be used to rename a file, every 'run from Driver Store' file that an INF references must have a unique file name.

+Driver packages have general support for 'run from Driver Store' starting with Windows 10 1709.
+However, certain device stacks may place additional restrictions on files you need to provide that plug into that stack.
+Some examples are these device stacks that did not support 'run from Driver Store' until Windows 10 1803:

+- UMDF driver binaries: See [Restricting the Loading Location of UMDF Drivers](../wdf/restricting-the-loading-location-of-umdf-drivers.md) for more information

+- UEFI firmware update: See [Authoring an update driver package](../bringup/authoring-an-update-driver-package.md) for more information

+If providing a binary that plugs into a particular device stack, please consult the documentation for the specific device stack you are plugging into to check if it supports providing a full file path to the binary and if there are any restrictions on that full file path.
+If it supports providing a full file path to the binary with no restrictions on that path, then it should support the file being 'run from Driver Store'.

 ## Dynamically finding and loading files from the Driver Store